FwParzy/Math-Is-Fun/README.md

 Note, The compile and run statements will most likely be outdated soon.

-For netbeans,
+For netbeans
-right click on project,
+right click on project
-click properties,
+click properties
-then libraries,
+then libraries
-then Add jar/folder button,
+then Add jar/folder button
-open the json-simple-1.1.1.jar,
+open the json-simple-1.1.1.jar
 click OK